Hakkâri dynasty: Origins

 In the 1820s, the Emirate of Hakkâri was consumed by a conflict between Nurullah Beg and Suleiman Beg.
 Assyrian tribes took sides, with the patriarch Mar Shinum throwing his support behind Suleiman Beg.
 The influence of Western missionaries and their associated governments also unbalanced the religious equilibrium between Christian and Muslim tribes at a time when the Ottoman state was weakened by wars with Russia in 1828-29 and Egyptian ruler Muhammed Ali in 1831.

+At the beginning of the nineteenth century, Hakkari was also threatened from the south through Rawanduz.
+In 1813, Mir Muhammad of Rawanduz became the ruler of the Soran Emirate and quickly strengthened his authority over the surrounding tribes.
+Taking advantage of the weakness of the Ottoman governors, he extended his control over parts of Hakkari, Baban and Bahdinan.
+According to some accounts, his power grew to such an extent that the ruler of Hakkari was reduced to the position of an ordinary servant.

 Emir Nurullah Beg of Hakkâri and Bedir Khan Beg massacred the Nestorian Assyrians within their lands in 1843 following the encouragement of the Ottoman authorities, who associated them with the growing influence of Western missionaries and of Britain and Russia.
 Subsequently, the Ottomans attempted to exert their authority over the Kurdish statelets, resulting in a confrontation between the Ottoman military and the Bedir Khan Kurdish coalition in 1847.
 The Kurdish tribes were defeated, and Bedir Khan sent into exile.